• Home

 Robert Charles Powell, MD, PhD

-After earning a bachelor’s degree in the natural sciences, with special distinction in the social sciences, from Shimer College (Illinois), a “Great Books” school, Dr. Powell earned doctorates in medicine and in philosophy from Duke University (North Carolina), within its Behavioral Sciences Study Program (linguistic psychiatry & theoretical biology) and Medical Historian Training Program (European/ American history of science & of ideas).
-During his graduate years, he earned the Josiah C. Trent Prize in the History of Medicine, from Duke University, in 1970, and the William Osler Medal, from the American Association for the History of Medicine, in 1971.
+After earning a bachelor’s degree in the natural sciences, with special distinction in the social sciences, from Shimer College (Illinois), a “Great Books” school, Dr. Powell earned doctorates in medicine and in philosophy from Duke University (North Carolina), within its Behavioral Sciences Study Program (linguistic psychiatry & theoretical biology/ ethology) and its Medical Historian Training Program (European/ American history of science & of ideas).

 Following postgraduate work at the SUNY/ Upstate Medical Center (Syracuse) (psychiatry/ neurology/ medicine), and at the Michael Reese Institute for Psychosomatic & Psychiatric Research (Chicago) (clinical research on adolescence), Dr. Powell earned certification by the American Board of Psychiatry & Neurology.
 He taught briefly at the medical schools of the University of Missouri – Kansas City, the University of Wisconsin – Milwaukee, and Northwestern University (– Chicago).